tedsluis/kubernetes-via-kubeadm/README.md

 # kubernetes-via-kubeadm
-How to deploy a Kubernetes master and node on a single Fedora host via kubeadm.
+How to deploy a Kubernetes cluster, single or multi nodes, with Kubernetes dashboard, Prometheus and Grafana.

 By default it is not possible (and not recommanded) to run applications on `master` node(s).
 In case you have only one host you could deploy a Kubernetes cluster on one host via `kubeadm`.
 Basicly this means that all the components needs to be installed on the same host and that the `master` should be configured `schedulable`.
 Down here you find the steps to configure a Fedora hosts as a single cluster hosts.